Composition - Introduction to Chronological Report (Friday; 8/5)

 Task 2

-In a given worksheet, write a simplified newspaper article about an interesting event.
+In a given worksheet, write a simplified newspaper article about a past school event.
 Ensure that you have:

 Title - Short interesting title